Fuelled by spinach

 - Every copy, creative, or content-related project you’ve ever outsourced has left you feeling more like a babysitter than a trendsetter.

-- You want insanely humorous, raw and impassioned copy that tells your story, sells your products and spells your uniqueness in a way that sounds like you wrote it and your mother swooned over it.
+- You want raw and impassioned copy that tells your story in your brand voice, speaks to your values and spells your uniqueness in a way that sounds like you wrote it and your mother swooned over it.

-- The idea that you can rent a writer who lives inside a creative director’s body that’s fuelled by spinach and spelt spaghetti is like getting Popeye plus Marco Polo (who introduced pasta to Italy from China BTW).
+- The idea that you can rent a writer and graphic designer who lives inside a creative director’s body that’s fuelled by spinach and spelt spaghetti is like getting Popeye plus Marco Polo (who introduced pasta to Italy from China BTW).

 … then we need to get on the same page.